Covid inquiry asks to see Government WhatsApp chats

 They also include bereaved groups, Government departments, unions, NHS England, and Imperial College, where Professor Neil Ferguson, the academic whose data was instrumental to the UK going into lockdown in March 2020, works.

-A further preliminary hearing for the module will take place in early 2023, with public hearings starting in the summer.
-These are scheduled to last for around eight weeks.
+A further preliminary hearing for the module will take place in early 2023, with public hearings starting in the summer, scheduled for around eight weeks.

 Register for free to continue reading